Karnataka reports 44,438 COVID-19 cases, 239 deaths | Health

-Karnataka on Monday reported 44,438 COVID-19 deaths and 239 related deaths, taking the total caseload and fatalities to 16.46 lakh and 16,250 respectively, the health department said.
+Karnataka on Monday reported 44,438 COVID-19 cases and 239 related deaths, taking the total caseload and fatalities to 16.46 lakh and 16,250 respectively, the health department said.

 Bengaluru Urban alone accounted for 22,112 infections.